fpgadeveloper/zedboard-qgige-axieth/README.md

 That defines the PHY model identifier for the Marvell 88E1510 PHYs that are found on the Ethernet FMC.

-Add the following function code just above the function called get_IEEE_phy_speed:
+Add the following function code just above the function called `get_IEEE_phy_speed`:

 `unsigned int get_phy_speed_88E1510(XAxiEthernet *xaxiemacp, u32 phy_addr)
 {